st4ck/SkipList-PHP/README.md

 getRandomM(): Accepts a number parameter and returns an array of "number" random values from the SkipList.
 Complexity O(n).

 randomLevel(): Returns a random level between 0 and the maximum level.
+Complexity O(maxLevel).

 count(): Returns the number of elements in the SkipList.
 Complexity O(1).